Pizzuti92/MG-MAMPOSSt/README.md

  *  **nequ (binary)**.
 For the grid exploration without fixed bounds (**kpro=0**), if equal to 1, it removes the re-scaling of the grid steps by the number of available tracers.
  *  **nsame (binary)**.
 If equal to 1, likelihoods are computed on specific values of the parameters, given from an external input file.
 The name of the file should be **MaxLik_input.dat**, structured as a table with six columns (one for each parameter), following the same order as in the output likelihood **MaxLik.dat**, i.e. r_200, r_nu, r_s, beta, A_1, A_2.
 This option only works if the MCMC mode (**nmcmc=1**) is selected.

-All the required information about the structure of these files can be found in the [pdf user manual](https://arxiv.org/abs/2201.07194)

 ### Output
 Output files can be found in the Output folder.
-Main is MaxLik_test.dat, which stores the tabulated $`-\ln\mathcal{L}`$, where $`mathcal{L}`$ is the likelihood/posterior, as a function of the model parameters.
+The names and the location of those files can be changed by modyfing the file **gomamposst_x.inp**.
+Main is **MaxLik.dat**, which stores the tabulated ln(L) where L is the  likelihood/posterior, as a function of the model parameters.